 \subsubsection{Implementation Details and Metrics.}

-We quantify model performance using IoU for the BEV semantic segmentation task.
-Our method is implemented using the PyTorch deep learning framework.
-All models are trained on a single NVIDIA A100-SXM4-80GB GPU with a batch size of 16.
+We report IoU for the vehicle class in BEV semantic segmentation and NDS (nuScenes Detection Score) for 3D object detection.
+Our method is implemented using PyTorch.
+All models are trained on a NVIDIA A100-SXM4-80GB GPU with a batch size of 16.